Greendot Planting 2019

 Greendot Planting 2013

 Greendot planting 2019

 2019 was another fantastic year of growth for the Te Ara Kākāriki Greenway with continued enthusiasm for planting indigenous species from landowners and volunteers.

 • A total of 19,994 native eco-sourced seedlings were planted with assistance from Te Ara Kākāriki – 14,510 were planted through two Canterbury Plantout events and five smaller community or corporate planting days with the remainder being planted through the Kids Discovery Plantout Programme.

 • Planting was carried out at ten new Greendots and at nine existing Greendots

-• 415 volunteers attended the seven planting days at 16 individual sites, while three landowners received a restoration plan and funding for plants and chose to plant without volunteer assistance.
+• 415 volunteers attended the seven planting days at 16 individual sites, while three landowners received a restoration plan and funding for plants and organised their own planting.

 On September 8th the first of the 2019 Annual Canterbury plantouts went ahead in cool drizzly weather.
 Despite this, volunteers wrapped up and got stuck in planting 1400 seedlings at this Lincoln Greendot.